Safety first, you're playing with fire so take a few precautions.

 - Plan ahead where things are going to go and do a dry run before it gets too dark.

 - Fire is bad, water is good, but water is also bad for a camera.
-Remember to have a bucket of water to put the fire but don’t fill it so full that it’s going to spill everywhere if you accidently knock it over.
+Remember to have a bucket of water to put the sparklers in but don’t fill it so full that it's going to spill everywhere if you accidently knock it over.

-- Wear cotton or wool will burn normally so you can take it off in a hurry if it does catch fire.
-Materials like polyester and nylon will melt onto you and then you’re going in for a trip to the ER.
+- Don’t wear synthetic material around fire.
+Cotton and wool will burn normally so you can take it off in a hurry if it does catch fire.
+Materials like polyester and nylon will melt onto you and then you're going in for a trip to the ER.

-- Remember your camera is plastic, don’t get it too close to the fire if possible.
-If you still want to be close shroud the camera in something that isn’t immediately going to burn up to protect it.
+- Remember your camera is plastic, don’t get it too close to the sparks if possible.
+If you still want to be close shroud the camera in something that isn’t immediately going to burn to protect it.

-- Watch where the fire and especially the embers are going.
-Keep track of your lighter and any gas so you don’t cause any accidents.
+- Watch where your sparks are going and keep track of your firesource so you don’t cause any accidents.

 - Finally if you live in California don’t play with fire, it’s the last thing you guys need at the moment.